xuhongzuo/DeepOD/README.rst

 **DeepOD** is an open-source python framework for deep learning-based anomaly detection on multivariate/time-series data.
 DeepOD provides unified implementation of different detection models based on PyTorch.

-DeepOD includes twelve deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
+DeepOD includes 13 deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

 🔭 *We are working on a new feature -- by simply setting a few parameters, different deep anomaly detection models can not only handle different data types.*